zuozhenggh/learning-library/data-management-library/database/in-memory/initialize-environment/initialize-environment.md

     ```
      ![](images/step2num6.png)

 7. Background processes are populating these segments into the IM column store.
-To monitor this, you could query the V\$IM\_SEGMENTS.
+To monitor this, you could query the `V$IM_SEGMENTS`.
 Once the data population is complete, the BYTES\_NOT\_POPULATED should be 0 for each segment.

     ```
     <copy>